datacamp/courses-introduction-to-r/README.md

-## Introduction to R (old)
+## Introduction to R

-This repository contains the source files for the old introduction to R course, that has been reworked.
+This repository contains the source files for the introduction to R course (id 58).

-For the most recent introduction to R course, refer to www.github.com/datacamp/courses-introduction-to-r